m50d/riichi-london/index.md

 ### Public Transport

 From central London there are fast trains to Cheshunt every 15 minutes from Liverpool Street, taking around 20 minutes - look for trains towards Cambridge, Hertford East or Stansted Airport (trains terminating at Cheshunt are slower stopping services).
-You can also board these trains at Tottenham Hale (Victoria Line).
-Please confirm before travel as these trains are sometimes diverted via Seven Sisters for weekend engineering works.
+You can also board these trains at Seven Sisters (Victoria Line) (Tottenham Hale if traveling on Friday 2nd).

 ### Airports